Foreign travel advice

 • swear in public

-Be aware that access and prayers at Al-Aqsa Mosque during Ramadan have seen restrictions and heightened security measures by Israeli authorities.
+Access and prayers at Al-Aqsa Mosque during Ramadan have seen restrictions and heightened security measures by Israeli authorities.
 This includes age and gender-based entry restrictions, and routine physical searches.
 There will be a heightened security environment and tense atmosphere during Ramadan in the Old City.

-Since 7 October Israeli authorities have limited access to Jerusalem (and Israel in general) for residents of the West Bank, enforcing age and gender-specific restrictions for entry during Ramadan.
+Since 7 October Israeli authorities have limited access to Jerusalem, and Israel in general, for residents of the West Bank, enforcing age and gender-specific restrictions for entry during Ramadan.
 While women aged 51 or over and men aged 56 or over with special permits have been granted entry for prayers, many potential worshippers have been turned away.
 Additionally, there have been routine instances of physical searches and detentions.

 Get more advice when you arrive from your tour guide, hotel or business contacts.